snsk/ls_testing/readme.md

 # ls command test development

-considered testing against the GNU specification of the well-known UNIX/Linux command "ls" (List Directory).
+Considered testing against the GNU specification of the well-known UNIX/Linux command "ls" (List Directory).
 It includes test architecture design, detailed test design, test case creation, and automated test execution through a CI environment.
 Note that CI is Failing because some options do not meet the GNU specification, as described below.

 ## SUT
 ls command for ubuntsu-latest Ubuntu 20.04.3 LTS as of 2020-11